Utshaw/JAVA/OOP.md

 ## Encapsulation
 - Wrapping up of data under a single unit & prevents data from being accessed by the code outside
+- Using classes to encapsulate data & access modifier to hide them

 # Class
 - Blueprints of prototypes to create objects